Mark Hamill Calls ‘Rise Of Skywalker’ ‘Bittersweet’ As He Reflects On His Final Time Playing Luke Skywalker

 The portrayal of Skywalker in the newest films has been controversial among Star Wars fans.
 The character’s largest role in the three films was in middle installment The Last Jedi.
 Compared to the idealistic Jedi-in-training of the original trilogy, he was a hermit haunted by his past.

 Many fans have complained about where writer-director Rian Johnson took their beloved character.
-However, Hamill said while he had some initial doubts about the direction of the plot, he described the film as “great.”
+However, Hamill said that while he had some initial doubts about the direction of the plot, he described the film as “great.”

 May The 9th Be A Bittersweet Episode- Knowing It Was The Last Time I Would Ever Play Luke#ByeByeSkywalker pic.twitter.com/KjWKVSksLZ